b06b01073/closing-price-prediction/readme.md

 ```

-The 11 input features are:
+The 13 input features are:
 * Variables mentioned in [1] (6 in total)
 * OHLC of previous day (4 in total)
 * 3 days MA
+* Volume ratio(volume of previous day / rolling average volume from the first day)
+* Open price of current day